construktdev/ConstruktJump/README.md

-Simple Plugin thta Disables Default Events and has a Start and Lobby Command
+Simple Plugin that Disables Default Events and has a Start and Lobby Command